Human Proofreaders vs. Grammarly Proofreading: Which One Does Your Document Need?

 Is Grammarly accurate enough for academic writing?

-No, not for high stakes academic documents.
-Grammarly catches approximately 72% of errors and struggles significantly with the complex sentence structures, discipline specific terminology, and tone conventions of academic writing.
+No, not for high-stakes academic documents.
+Grammarly catches approximately 72% of errors and struggles significantly with the complex sentence structures, discipline-specific terminology, and tone conventions of academic writing.
 For journal articles, dissertations, research papers, and grant proposals, a professional human proofreader is the appropriate choice.
+Grammarly may be useful as a first pass for clearing obvious surface errors, but the substantive issues that affect peer review acceptance and committee approval require human judgment.

 Can I use Grammarly and a human proofreader together?